-Power Input : 1.2 kW
+Power input : 1.2 kW

 Maximum current : 6.0 A

 In this figure lines have been drawn given for the declared values and also 92 percent of discharge, 92 percent of total head, 92 percent of DLWL, 110 percent of power input and for 107 percent of the maximum current declared in the DLWL range.
 Characteristic curves have been drawn of four jet pumps of above declared values.
 The hatched portions shown in the figure show the areas of deviation permitted (on the negative side) in respect of discharge vs DLWL and discharge vs total head.